mabubakarriaz/TeamTreats/README.md

 3. Access the TeamTreats web app by navigating to the specified URL or IP address in your web browser.

-### Stopping and Cleaning Up

-To stop and remove the containers associated with the TeamTreats web app, use the following command:
+4. To stop and remove the containers associated with the TeamTreats web app, use the following command:

    ```powershell
    docker-compose down